atomix/atomix.github.io/user-manual/raft-internals.md

 `LINEARIZABLE_LEASE` queries are handled by the leader under the assumption that once the leader has verified its leadership with a majority of the cluster, it can assume that it will remain the leader for at least an election timeout.
 When a lease-based linearizable query is received by the leader, it will check to determine the last time it verified its leadership with a majority of the cluster.
 If more than an election timeout has elapsed since it contacted a majority of the cluster, the leader will immediately attempt to verify its leadership before applying the query to the user-provided state machine.
 Otherwise, if the leadership was verified within an election timeout, the leader will immediately apply the query to the user-provided state machine and respond with the state machine output.

+If the query is `SERIALIZABLE`, the receiving server performs a consistency check to ensure that its log is not too far out-of-sync with the leader to reliably service a query.
+If the receiving server's log is in-sync, it will wait until the log is caught up until the last index seen by the requesting client before servicing the query.

 ![Inconsistent queries](http://s24.postimg.org/5ln88h2vp/IMG_0011.png)

 *This illustration depicts the route through which serializable (potentially stale) queries travel in Copycat's Raft cluster.
 Serializable queries are evaluated directly on the server to which the client is connected.*

-If the query is `SERIALIZABLE`, the receiving server performs a consistency check to ensure that its log is not too far out-of-sync with the leader to reliably service a query.
-If the receiving server's log is in-sync, it will wait until the log is caught up until the last index seen by the requesting client before servicing the query.
 When queries are submitted to the cluster, the client provides a *version* number which specifies the highest index for which it has seen a response.
 Awaiting that index when servicing queries on followers ensures that state does not go back in time if a client switches servers.
 Once the server's state machine has caught up to the client's *version* number, the server applies the query to its state machine and response with the state machine output.

 Clients' *version* numbers are based on feedback received from the cluster when submitting commands and queries.
 Clients receive *version* numbers for each command and query submitted to the cluster.
 When a client submits a command to the cluster, the command's *index* in the Raft replicated log will be returned to the client along with the output.
 This is the client's *version* number.
 Similarly, when a client submits a query to the cluster, the server that services the query will respond with the query output and the server's *lastApplied* index as the *version* number.

-Log consistency for inconsistent queries is determined  by checking whether the server's log's `lastIndex` is greater than or equal to the `commitIndex`.
-That is, if the last *AppendEntries* RPC received by the server did not contain a `commitIndex` less than or equal to the log's `lastIndex` after applying entries, the server is considered out-of-sync and queries are forwarded to the leader.
+Log consistency for inconsistent queries is determined  by checking whether the server's log's *lastIndex* is greater than or equal to the *commitIndex*.
+That is, if the last *AppendEntries* RPC received by the server did not contain a *commitIndex* less than or equal to the log's *lastIndex* after applying entries, the server is considered out-of-sync and queries are forwarded to the leader.

 ## Sessions

 Copycat's Raft implementation uses sessions to provide linearizability for commands submitted to the cluster.
 Sessions represent a connection between a `RaftClient` and a `RaftServer` and are responsible for tracking communication between them.

-Certain failure scenarios can conceivably result on client commands being applied to the state machine more than once.
-For instance, if a client submits a command to the cluster and the leader logs and replicates the command before failing, the command may actually be committed and applied to state machines on each node.
-In that case, if the client resubmits the command to another node, the command will be applied twice to the state machine.
-Sessions solve this problem by temporarily storing command output in memory and deduplicating commands as they're applied to the state machine.
+Section 6.3 of the [Raft dissertation](https://ramcloud.stanford.edu/~ongaro/thesis.pdf) describes the need for sessions:

+> Suppose a client submits a command to a leader and the leader appends the command to its log and commits the log entry, but then it crashes before responding to the client.
+Since the client receives no acknowledgment, it resubmits the command to the new leader, which in turn appends the command as a new entry in its log and also commits this new entry.
+Although the client intended for the command to be executed once, it is executed twice.

+Linearizability requires that each operation appear to execute instantaneously some time between its invocation and completion.
+There are all sorts of complications with clients resubmitting commands to the cluster.
+Copycat uses sessions to cache state machine output and deduplicate commands as they're applied to the state machine, thus allowing clients to arbitrarily resubmit commands to the cluster, ensuring the appearance of linearizability for clients.

 ### How it works